My Poetry Story

 e in me tutto vuole restare.

-A reflection on “Summer Heat”
+“I was The Sun.”
+A Reflection on “Summer Heat”

 Summer Heat is a remembrance — a return to origin.
 It speaks from the perspective of a soul that has always carried light, even when it forgets.
 The poem explores what it means to be born of nature, of music, of cosmic fire… and to lose touch with that truth in the noise of the world.